charmplusplus/charm4py-tutorial2026/README.md

 The `-v` bind-mount means edits inside the container (and any trace files you generate) show up on your laptop in the same folder.

+### Running with PyPi package

+We have published v1.1 of Charm4Py to PyPi.
+If you have a virtual environment with a Python version between 3.8 and 3.13, you can download Charm4Py with `pip install charm4py`.

 ### Profiling with Projections

 The container includes `python3-prj`, a second charm4py build with Projections tracing enabled.
 Use it in place of `python3` to record traces &mdash; no extra flags needed.